Carl Gustaf Emil Mannerheim: Interwar period

+In June 1921 president Ståhlberg dismissed the commander-in-chief of the Finnish White Guard Didrik von Essen because of the so-called White Guard Affair.
+The White Guard suggested Mannerheim as the new commander-in-chief.
+However, president Ståhlberg declined to confirm Mannerheim as the new commander-in-chief as he feared this would give Mannerheim too much power.
+Demonstrations and citizens' meetings were held in support of Mannerheim in Loviisa and Porvoo.
+President Ståhlberg ended up appointing the young Jäger lieutenant colonel Lauri Malmberg as the new commander-in-chief.

+Mannerheim declined to appear as a candidate in the 1925 Finnish presidential election.
+As the "White General" Mannerheim enjoyed a great deal of prestige, which allowed him to be involved in matters related to the defence and the White Guard.

 In the 1920s and 1930s, Mannerheim returned to Asia, where he travelled and hunted extensively.
 On his first trip in 1927, to avoid going through the Soviet Union, he travelled through the British Empire, going by ship from London to Bombay.
-From there he travelled to Lucknow, Delhi and Calcutta in the British India.
+From there he travelled to Lucknow, Delhi, and Calcutta in the British India.
 From there he travelled overland to Burma, where he spent a month at Rangoon and Mandalay.
 He then went on to Sikkim and returned to Finland by car and aeroplane.

 In his second voyage, in 1936, he went by ship from Aden (a British territory in Southern Arabia) to Bombay.
-During his travels and hunting expeditions, he visited Madras, Delhi and Nepal, where he was invited by the Rana Prime Minister Tin Maharaja Sir Joodha Shumser Jung Bahadur Rana to join a tiger hunt.
+During his travels and hunting expeditions, he visited Madras, Delhi and Nepal, where he was invited by the Rana Prime Minister Juddha Shumsher Jung Bahadur Rana to join a tiger hunt.
 In the same year, Mannerheim made a private visit to the United Kingdom, where he was accompanied for the first time by security guards, who Prime Minister Winston Churchill himself had given Mannerheim to use during the trip.
 However, Mannerheim is known to have been bothered by the presence of security guards, because mainly as a fatalist, he firmly believed in fate, if it had to happen in the form of an untimely death, and in addition, he also strongly trusted his own authority.

+In 1936, Mannerheim represented the Finnish government at the funeral of King George V of the United Kingdom.
+On his way to the United Kingdom Mannerheim met the new king Edward VIII and talked with him about the commercial relations between Finland and the United Kingdom as well as the rising threat posed by Germany.
+King George VI awarded Mannerheim the Grand Cross of the Order of the British Empire in 1938.